Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Experiments

 \subsubsection{Hyper-parameters settings}

 For the implementation of the proposed model, we utilize the TensorFlow library (version $1.14$).
 The model is optimized using the Adam optimizer with an initial learning rate of $1 \times 10^{-3}$, which decays by a factor of $0.96$ per epoch.
 The embedding dimension is set to $64$.
 The architecture of the GNN consists of a variable number of layers, selected from the set $\{1, 2, 3\}$.
 The batch size is chosen from $\{128, 256, 512\}$, ensuring efficient training.
 At the sequence modeling level, the number of attention layers is selected from $\{2, 3, 4\}$.
 Additionally, the number of short-term graphs ($T$) varies within the range $\{t \mid 3 \leq t \leq 12\}$, allowing flexibility in capturing temporal dependencies.
-To prevent overfitting, the $L_2$ regularization weight ($\lambda_2$) is set to $1 \times 10^{-2}$, while $\lambda_1$ is fixed at $0.1$.
+To prevent overfitting, the $L_2$ regularization weight ($\lambda_2$) is set to $1 \times 10^{-2}$.
 A dropout rate of $0.5$ is applied to enhance generalization.

-Moreover, the interaction weight identified as noise ($\beta$) is chosen from $\{0.3, 0.5, 0.7\}$, and the similarity threshold ($\min_{sim}$) is selected from $\{0.5, 0.7, 0.8\}$.
+For the preprocessing stage, the noise-reduction weight ($\beta$), similarity threshold ($\min_{sim}$), and balancing coefficient ($\lambda_1$) are tuned via grid search on the validation set.
+Specifically, we explore candidate values within the interval $[0,1]$ and evaluate their combinations to identify the optimal configuration.
+This range is selected because these parameters act as normalized coefficients controlling noise suppression strength, similarity filtering strictness, and loss balancing, respectively.
+During this process, all other model parameters, including those of SelfGNN, are kept fixed to ensure a fair comparison and to isolate the impact of the preprocessing hyperparameters.
+The final values are selected based on the best validation performance.